vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/02/016_suraxA/04_agne_vaishvAnara.md

 <details><summary>Griffith</summary>

-id
-2.16.4    As Brahmanhood and Princely Power fear not, no...
-2.16.4    Agni Vaisvanara, with all Gods preserve me!
-Al...
+Agni Vaisvānara, with all Gods preserve me!
+All hail to thee!
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>